simpleanalytics/blog/_posts/2022-07-14-denmark-bans-google-workspace-for-municipalities.md

 ---
-title: "Denmark bans Google Workspace for municipalities"
+title: "Danish DPA bans Google Workspace for municipalities"
 author_slug: iron
 author: Iron Brands
 excerpt: "The Danish Data Protection Authority is banning the use of Google Workspace, meaning all Google products for municipalities"